Severn School of Paediatrics Out Of Programme Guidance

 - You should ideally plan any OOP in line with the usual changeover days for posts within the region (i.e. the first Wednesday in March and September).

 - The OOP application form is available to download or print from the Severn PGME website.
 You should seek the approval and signature of your current educational supervisor and then submit your application to your TPD.
-You should submit with your application a formal letter, addressed to the Dean, stating the nature of the experience that you are requesting time out of programme for, and how this will benefit your training and development.
+You should submit with your application a formal letter, addressed to the Dean, stating the nature of the experience that you are requesting, and how this will benefit your training and development.
 It should give clear dates for when you wish to start and finish your OOP.

 - You should submit your application no later than 6 months before your proposed time out of programme.
 Later applications will be disadvantaged and are more likely to be refused.
 Applications will be reviewed by a panel comprising both programme directors and the head of school, with a decision made to either support or decline your application.
 Requests will be assessed on whether they fit the criteria within this guidance, the expected benefit to your training and personal development, the timing of your application, and how any OOP would impact on vacancies within the programme.
 If your application is refused, then the reasons for doing so will be explained.
 Supported applications will be forwarded to Severn Post Graduate Medical Education for consideration of formal approval.